 In general, yes!

-Humpback adults have incredible spatial awareness, and they know exactly where you are in the water.
-Babies and juveniles have a bit more trouble, and you may have to actively evade the odd pectoral fin.
+Adult humpback whales have incredible spatial awareness, and they know exactly where you are in the water.
+Babies and juveniles have a bit more trouble, and you may have to actively evade the odd pectoral fin!

-Every so often you may encounter a ‘crazy whale’, which is the name given to a whale (usually a juvenile male) who wants to get up close and personal with you.
+Every so often, you may encounter a ‘crazy whale’, the name given to a whale (usually a juvenile male) who wants to get up close and personal with you.

 It’s pretty easy for the guides to work out if the encounter you’re about to have is with one of the crazy whales.
 If you feel anxious about your ability to get out of the way, then it’s best not to get in the water.